schuchert/schuchert.github.io/_posts/2019-04-08-CreateFirst.md

 ## Summary

-When touching code that has a large or unknown number of consuemrs, start by adding rather than removing or changing.
+When touching code that has a large or unknown number of consumers, start by adding rather than removing or changing.

 ## Background